Mint-made errors: Die setting errors

+included in each step of the hub and die making processes.

 Overdates and overmintmarks

 In the past, mints used dies until they broke.
 At the beginning of the year, mints punched a new date over the old on dies that were in use.
 For 19th-century coins, it is difficult to call an overdate an "error", as it resulted from intentional recycling of the die.
 An overmintmark occurs when a second mintmark is punched over an earlier mintmark following the transfer of a die from one mint to another.
 A well-known example is the 1900 Morgan silver dollar, when reverse dies with "CC" below the eagle were sent from the Carson City Mint to the New Orleans Mint, where they were given an "O".
 A similar case occurred in 1938, when a reverse die for the buffalo nickel was made for the San Francisco Mint, because that year only, the Denver Mint made these coins with a "D" punched over the "S".